-As participating sites complete the IPC collaborative and successfully implement the key improvement methodologies, they are invited to join the IPC Quality and Innovation Learning Network (QILN).
-The QILN is geared to provide on-going support and learning for Indian Health Service/Tribal/Urban (I/T/U) programs that are committed to the provision of an accessible and patient-centered system of care that provides safe, timely, effective, efficient, and equitable care.
+Participating Improving Patient Care Program (IPC) sites that have completed the IPC collaborative and successfully implement the key improvement methodologies are encouraged to join the IPC Quality and Innovation Learning Network (QILN).
+QILN provides on-going support and learning for Indian Health Service/Tribal/Urban (I/T/U) programs that are committed to the provision of an accessible and patient-centered system of care that provides safe, timely, effective, efficient, and equitable care.

-With the IPC Care Model serving as a framework to guide the creation of and recognition for the development of patient-centered medical homes, a major focus of the learning network is to encourage ongoing changes in the health care system that will improve the health of patients and communities, improve health care services, and reduce costs.
-QILN provides a supportive environment for ongoing organizational transformation and recognition by the National Committee for Quality Assurance (NCQA) as a Patient Centered Medical Home.
+The IPC Care Model serves as a framework to guide the creation of and recognition for the development of patient-centered medical homes.
+A major focus of QILN is to encourage ongoing changes in the health care system that will improve the health of patients and communities, improve health care services, and reduce associated costs.
+While IPC methodology does not guarantee accreditation or certification, QILN provides a supportive environment and applicable framework for organizational transformation supporting facility-level recognition, certification or accreditation as a patient-centered medical home model through a number of state and national organizations such as the National Committee for Quality Assurance (NCQA) or the Accreditation Association for Ambulatory Health Care, Inc (AAAHC).

 All I/T/U organizations that have participated in a previous IPC Collaborative and include individuals who understand improvement concepts, methodologies, and tools.
 I/T/U sites that have already achieved NCQA recognition as Level 3 Patient Centered Medical Homes or the equivalent will be encouraged to participate.